Guidelines and Handbooks for Free Download

 The translations are available on this page.

-Fair Pay Recommendations for international events
+Fair Pay Reccomendations for International events

 The European Choral Association is a member of the European and International Music Council (IMC) and subscribes to the Five Music Rights developed by them.The 5th right is the right for all musical artists “to obtain just recognition and fair remuneration for their work”.
 This right has often not fully been respected in the choral sector in the past.